top of page

 Ceramics

+My work is available online, from my studio in Hampton, and at Gibson’s in Fish Creek.
+My most recent exhibition was at Bayside Gallery in Brighton.
 My unique octojuicers have become very popular so please get in touch if you would like to order one.
 Some works, such as the juicers, can be posted.
 More delicate pieces are for pick up only.

 I make my work as sustainably as I can by minimising waste, recycling all clay scraps, using solar power for my kiln (% varies depending on the season).
 I also use recycled packaging materials such as bubble wrap, newspaper and boxes.
 If you order something as a gift and don't want me to use recycled packaging please let me know.